jquery/learn.jquery.com/content/ajax/ajax-and-forms.md

 ---

 jQuery’s ajax capabilities can be especially useful when dealing with forms.
-There are several advantages, which can range from simple client-side validation (e.g. "Sorry, that username is taken"), to serialization, to [prefilters](http://api.jquery.com/extending-ajax/#Prefilters) (explained below), and even more!
+There are several advantages, which can range from serialization, to simple client-side validation (e.g. "Sorry, that username is taken"), to [prefilters](http://api.jquery.com/extending-ajax/#Prefilters) (explained below), and even more!

-### Client-side validation

 ### Serialization
 Serializing form inputs in jQuery is extremely easy.
 Two methods come supported natively - `$.fn.serialize` and `$.fn.serializeArray`.
 While the names are fairly self-explanatory, there are many advantages to using them.